-People become doctors and scientists because it’s high-paying.
-But people say it’s because doctors want to heal and scientists want to discover.
+People become doctors and scientists because it's high-paying.
+However, people say it’s because doctors want to heal and scientists want to discover.
 But businesses… businesses only want to make money.

 Making money isn’t the only purpose for businesses.
 You might be surprised to learn that a business’ purpose is quite philanthropic:

 Businesses create value.

 Only businesses that offer value survive.
 If they don’t offer value, people won’t support that business.
 Consequently, it will go bankrupt.

 Therefore, businesses are in competition with each other to create value.
 Businesses that foster talent and creative solutions are the ones that will boost the American economy.